cacabo/website/README.md

 - [x] Remove gray padding on mobile?
 - [x] Remove modal on smaller screens
 - [x] Favicon
+- [x] Next and previous links for posts
+- [x] Preview posts and projects on homepage
 - [x] Update how links look in posts (underline only?)

-- [ ] Preview posts and projects on homepage?
+### Planned
 - [ ] Write about certain projects on their own pages
 - [ ] Replace sharing icons with local images
 - [ ] Page background styling
 - [ ] Write additional posts
 - [ ] Generic background image for link sharing
-- [ ] Next and previous links for posts
-- [ ] Build out readme with file architecture, features, etc.
+- [ ] Build out README with file architecture, features, etc.